MattLdwig/100-days-of-code/r1-log.md

 ### R1D68

 Start of my trading journal project with Vue and Firebase.
 Project setup, routes and main components creation.

+### R1D69

+Trading Journal - Setup communication with Firebase with Axios.
+Post & Get trade from database and display them into table.